-This course introduces the student to the meetings, expositions, events, and conventions (MEEC) industry and provides details regarding career opportunities, history of the industry, organizational structures, operational management and human resource needs within the industry.
+This course introduces the student to the meetings, expositions, events, and conventions (MEEC) industry and provides details regarding history of the industry, career opportunities, organizational structures, operational management and human resource needs within the industry.
 This course also examines the relationship event management has with Destination Marketing Organizations (DMO).
 The student will learn about the vendor relationships, technological needs and the use of contracted management companies.

-HT 150 Hospitality Internship Experience 3 credits (120 hours)
+HT150 Hospitality Freshman Internship Experience

+3 credits (120 hours)

-The student has the opportunity to gain practical industry experience.
+The student has the opportunity to gain practical industry experience through an internship.
 The student will be supervised by both an industry professional and a faculty member.
 Industry research and a written report will complete the course requirements.
 NOTE: This course is used in rare exception for under-class students deemed ready by the Department Chairperson for practical experience in the HT industry.